LionC/nest.nvim/README.md

 - Modular, maintainable pure Lua way to define keymaps
 - Written in a single file of ~100 lines
-- Supports mapping keys to Lua functions
+- Supports mapping keys to Lua functions with `expr` support
 - Allows grouping keymaps the way you think about them concisely

 ## Installation